Professor of Biochemistry, Biophysics and Structural Biology*

 Septin-associated protein kinases involved in cell proliferation, differentiation, and cell cycle control.
 The Wee1 class of protein-tyrosine kinase has an important role in cell cycle control.
 We are investigating pathways that regulate the activity, localization, and stability of this enzyme, and other bud-neck associated protein kinases (Gin4, Kcc4 and Hsl1), including their recruitment to septin filaments, which assemble at the presumptive site of cell division.
 We have shown that septin filaments are assembled from hetero-octameric complexes containing two each of four different septin subunits.
 A considerable effort is underway to understand the roles of other classes of protein kinases and additional post-translational modifications in septin complex assembly, formation of different septin-based supramolecular ensembles, disassembly of septin-containing structures, and the function of septin organization in the events required for cell division and membrane septation during cytokinesis.
 Our studies on septin ultrastructure are conducted in close collaboration with our colleague Prof. Eva Nogales in our Division (BBS) of MCB.

 Protein kinases that control plasma membrane lipid homeostasis.
 We have shown that a cascade of protein kinases conserved from yeast to humans (including the TORC2 complex) is involved in maintenance of sphingolipid and glycerolipid homeostasis and bilayer lipid organization in the plasma membrane.
-This pathway and the mechanisms of its regulation are under intensive study.
+We have recently shown that this same pathway modulates the content of integral membrane proteins and, in collaborative studies, that it is also involved in maintenance of the sterol composition of the plasma membrane.
+For these reasons, this pathway and the mechanisms by which TORC2 and Ypk1 are regulated are under continuing intensive study.

 Finnigan GC, Booth EA, Duvalyan A, Liao EN, Thorner J (2015) The carboxy-terminal tails of septins Cdc11 and Shs1 recruit myosin-II binding factor Bni5 to the bud neck in Saccharomyces cerevisiae.
-Genetics, submitted.
+Genetics 200: 843–862.

 Finnigan GC, Takagi J, Cho C, Thorner J (2015) Comprehensive genetic analysis of paralogous terminal septin subunits Shs1 and Cdc11 in Saccharomyces cerevisiae.
-Genetics, submitted.
+Genetics 200: 821–841.

 Johnson CR, Weems AD, Brewer JM, Thorner J, McMurray MA (2015) Cytosolic chaperones mediate quality control of higher-order septin assembly in budding yeast.
 Mol.
 Biol.
-Cell, in press [E-pub 11 Febr.
-2015].
+Cell 26: 1323-1344.

 Roelants FM, Su BM, von Wulffen J, Ramachandran S, Sartorel E, Trott AE, Thorner J (2015) Protein kinase Gin4 negatively regulates flippase function and controls plasma membrane asymmetry.
 J. Cell Biol.
 208: 299-311.